yanhan/sysadmin-library/learning/cortex/helm-chart/README.md

 On AWS, create a TCP Target Group containing all the EKS nodes.
 Ensure the port is the same as the NodePort of the `cortex-nginx` service.

+On the EKS node group security group, add a rule to allow ingress from `0.0.0.0` to the NodePort.

 Create an NLB that points to the Target Group.
 HTTP port 80 on the NLB will do.

 Wait for the Target Group health checks to pass.